Fixed-kinetic Neural Hamiltonian Flows for enhanced interpretability and reduced complexity: ADAPTING NHF FOR BAYESIAN INFERENCE

-The formal definition of these quantities imposes constraints on the possible values of the parameters, that can only be comprised between zero and one.
-We avoid the problem by outputting a sigmoid of $\mathbf{q}_T$.
+where $D_L^*$ is a function for which one can get a closed-form approximation in a flat Universe \citep{Pen_1999}, see Appendix~\ref{app:CosmoDetails} for details.

 We aim to sample from the posterior distribution $\pi(\Omega_m,h|\text{data})$ quantifying the probability that we are living in a universe whose mean density and expansion is equal to $\Omega_m$ and $h$ given $D$ observations $\text{data}=\{z_i, \mu_i\}_{1 \leq i \leq D}$ of type Ia supernovae, and the covariance matrix $C$ of the observed distance moduli.
-The likelihood of the problem is supposed to be Gaussian, i.e. the observed data and the simulated output from parameters are different up to a Gaussian noise.
+We assume for simplicity that the likelihood of the problem is Gaussian, i.e. the observed data and the simulated output from parameters differ up to Gaussian noise.
+We note that the exact simulation for cosmological analysis of the supernova brightness is a complicated and expensive procedure, involving many nuisance parameters which participate in the final noise.
+It also acts as an example for more complex inference procedures, such as one relying on galaxy clustering, or weak lensing.
+It is thus crucial to use the least amount of parameters, and the least simulations possible to run the inference, which is the aim of this section.
 The final momenta distribution $g$ is set to a Normal distribution.
-The cumulative plots in figure~\ref{fig:cumulativePlotsOh} compare the performance of a fixed- and MLP-kinetic NHF with a HMC.
-They are both biased which is expected since they minimize the KL-divergence between the model distribution and the target, but less than with an ELBO.
+The trace plots in figure~\ref{fig:cumulativePlotsOh} compare the performance of an FK and MLPK-NHF with an HMC.
+They represent the cumulative means and standard deviations of the set of samples.
+These experiments first show that NHF, using learnt Hamiltonian flows, are competitive with HMC, using exact Hamiltonian flows.
+Indeed, NHF samples only show around $1\%$ bias error but they are completely uncorrelated from each other.
+After training, for a fixed-computational budget, the convergence of the empirical average can then be faster than with HMC (clearly appearing for instance on the variance of $h$ in figure~\ref{fig:cumulativePlotsOh}).
+Furthermore, the experiments show that the KL-minimization approach is performing better.
 We leave for future work a possible correction using importance sampling methods at the end of training.
+More generally, a careful analysis of the trade-off between sampling quality and computational cost, typically on a complex and multimodal target, will be of interest.

-\section{Conclusion}
+\section{CONCLUSION}